Jackson12977/Video-Game-sales/README.md

-My major problem with this dataset is that it was that it started from 1980 and ended 2017
+My major problem with this dataset is that it started from 1980 and ended 2017